-Civil Law WA | Civil Lawyers Western Australia
+Civil Law Western Australia

-Civil Forms and Timeframes
+Civil forms and timeframes

-Civil Law WA Legislation
+Civil Law Western Australia Legislation

 There are many different pieces of legislation that govern civil law in Western Australia.
 If you are filing a claim in the Magistrates Court the procedures are governed by the Magistrates Court (Civil Proceedings) Act 2004, which outlines the process that needs to be followed.
 However, you also need to be aware of the particular legislation that relates to your matter.

 Civil law WA Tribunals